secretjc/pcf/README.md

 ## How to generate tunnels:

-We provide a tool to generate tunnels and logical sequences in pcf/tools.
+In general, you can select physical tunnels and logical sequences however you want.
+We also provide a tool to generate tunnels and logical sequences in pcf/tools as used in PCF paper.

 ```bash
 cd pcf/tools